All guides

 Why "complex" passwords aren't the answer

 For decades, advice was: "use uppercase, lowercase, numbers and symbols."
 That's outdated.
 Modern attackers use GPU rigs that crack short complex passwords (P@ssw0rd1!) in seconds.
 What they can't crack quickly is length.
+NIST's Digital Identity Guidelines now recommend length over complexity — a shift from the old rules.
+A 20-character random password is exponentially harder to crack than a 10-character complex one.

 Length beats complexity.
 A 20-character passphrase is stronger than 12 random symbols.